 7.2.5 Corrupt Practices

-Corrupt practices are defined here as using inducements to persuade someone to do, or not to do, their duty; they inhibit good governance.
+Corrupt practices are defined here as using inducements to persuade someone to do, or not to do, their duty.
+They inhibit good governance.

 Despite it being mostly illegal, corruption is present in varying degrees everywhere in the world.
 It is classified as self-protection because the decision to pay a bribe to an official, for example, is a decision to use one’s own resources (usually money) rather than to call for the rules to be enforced.
 The person who pays a bribe and the person accepting it are both participants in the same corruption, and both are operating outside the law.
 It increases the cost of living and doing business, benefits some at the expense of others, and undermines governance.